 Winter clothing for different cycling disciplines – our best tips

-Which clothing is right in winter also depends on what you plan to do.
-You naturally need different equipment for commuting to work than for intensive road bike training.
+Which clothing is right for winter also depends on what you plan to do.
+You obviously need different gear for commuting to work than for intense road bike training.

 Cycling clothing for winter in the city

-If you like to do smaller bike tours in winter, complete Christmas shopping, or commute daily to work by bike, we have a few tips for you:
+If you enjoy taking small bike tours in winter, doing Christmas shopping, or commuting to work daily by bike, we have a few tips for you:

-- The warming baselayers will probably make you sweat quickly at work, as they would be too much in enclosed spaces.
+- The warming baselayers will probably make you sweat quickly at work, they would simply be too much in enclosed spaces.
 Here, a thick jacket is probably the better choice.
-A winter cycling jacket is particularly comfortable on the bike, but you can also wear it when you're not cycling.
+A winter cycling jacket is particularly comfortable on the bike.
+However, you can also wear it when you're not cycling.

 - Cycling jackets should have reflectors on the sleeves, if you're in heavy city traffic.
-They light up especially when you signal with your hand while turning.
+They light up especially when you signal for a turn.
 This way, you won't be overlooked in city traffic.

-- If you commute to work, you naturally can't take the weather into account.
+- If you commute to work, you obviously can't pay attention to the weather.
 Therefore, you should have rain pants on hand to protect you from rain and snow.
-If they're a bit wider, they will fit over your work clothes.
-Even warmer and seamlessly tight is a onesie, a rain suit.
-If you buy it a bit larger, you can wear it over your clothes on the way and take it off in the office.
+If they are a bit wider, they will surely fit over your work clothes.
+Even warmer and seamlessly sealed is a onesie, a rain suit.
+If you buy it a bit larger, you can wear it over your clothes while traveling and take it off at the office.

-- Here's our pro tip for commuters: Cycling clothing is usually cut so that the lower back remains covered.
-With everyday clothing and especially business clothing, this is not necessarily the case.
-Here, a kidney belt, like those worn by scooter or motorcycle riders, helps in winter.
-Such belly belts are simply worn over the clothing and under the jacket to keep the stomach and kidney area warm.
+- Here's our pro tip for commuters : Cycling clothing is generally cut so that the lower back remains covered.
+In everyday clothing and especially in business clothing, this is not necessarily the case.
+In winter, a kidney belt, like those worn by scooter or motorcycle riders, can help.
+Such belly belts are simply worn over clothing and under the jacket to keep the stomach and kidney area warm.

-- If you're on the e-bike when you're on the go, you should dress particularly warmly in winter.
-On the e-bike, you ride faster.
-This means that the wind is stronger.
-Since the motor helps you, you exert yourself less at the same time, so you sweat less.
+- If you are traveling with the e-bike in winter, you should dress particularly warmly.
+You ride faster on the e-bike.
+This means that the headwind is stronger.
+Since the motor helps you, you exert yourself less and sweat less.
 Warmer cycling clothing is particularly important here.

-A winter jacket for racing cyclists is narrow and aerodynamic, yet warm.
+A winter jacket for racing cyclists is slim and aerodynamic, yet warm.
 Image © Vaude

-- Cycling clothing for racing cyclists is skin-tight, which you should consider when putting together a layered outfit.
-It's quite possible that under the jacket that fits perfectly in summer, you don't have enough room for an undershirt, longsleeve, and jersey.
-Then you should invest in a slightly larger jacket for the winter.
+- Cycling clothing for racing cyclists is skin-tight, which you should keep in mind if you want to put together a layered outfit.
+It may well be that under the jacket, which fits perfectly in summer, there is not enough room for an undershirt, long sleeve, and jersey.
+Then you should invest in a slightly larger jacket for winter.

-- For winter, you can buy long bibs with and without straps that have warm padding.
+- You can buy long bibs with and without straps for winter that have warm padding.
 However, bib tights are recommended because they prevent a cold gap from forming on the back.

 - When buying racing bike clothing for winter, make sure it has well-fitting cuffs.
 There are often silicone coatings that prevent the tight clothing from slipping.
-Wandering jacket ends or sleeves are already really annoying in summer.
-In winter, it becomes terribly cold when gaps form.
+Moving jacket ends or sleeves are really annoying in summer.
+In winter, it gets horribly cold when gaps form.

-- Racing bike clothing often differentiates between the back and front in winter.
-Arms and chest areas are windproof and warm, while the back allows the clothing to breathe well.
+- Racing bike clothing often distinguishes between back and front in winter.
+Arms and chest area are windproof and warm, while the back allows for good breathability.
 If your back gets cold , you need a jacket that warms all around!

-- If the windchill bothers you on descents, you can try a trick from professional racing cyclists from back in the day : Maybe it's just a legend, but supposedly racing cyclists tucked a thick layer of newspaper under their jersey when going downhill.
-It protected the chest from the wind.
+- If the windchill bothers you on descents, you can try a trick from the professional racing cyclists of yesteryear : Maybe it's a legend, but supposedly racing cyclists tucked a thick layer of newspaper under their jersey when going downhill.
+It protected the chest from the headwind.
 Once at the bottom, the newspaper simply goes to recycling.

-- If you're doing your training rides on the road, you should make sure that as much of your clothing lights up and reflects as possible.
+- If you are doing your training rides on the country road, you should make sure that as much of your clothing lights up and reflects as possible.
 This way, drivers won't overlook you.

 Winter jackets for mountain bikers work not only on the bike.
-You can actually wear them anytime.
+Actually, you can wear them anytime.
 Image © Platzangst

-The winter poses particularly tough conditions for off-road bikers.
-It not only gets cold, but also particularly Dirty and slippery.
-Many obstacles remain hidden under mud and snow until you roll over them.
-So you'll probably dismount involuntarily more often than in summer.
-This means: don't forget your protectors!
-On the other hand, it will be particularly wet!
+Winter presents off-road bikers with particularly tough conditions.
+It not only gets cold, but also particularly dirty and slippery.
+Under mud and snow, many obstacles remain hidden until you roll over them.
+So, you will probably dismount more often than in summer.
+This means on one hand: Don't forget your protectors!
+On the other hand, it gets particularly wet!

-- MTB clothing for winter should be particularly easy to wash, that's essential.
+- MTB clothing for winter should be particularly easy to wash, that's crucial.

-- As the risk of falling increases, robust and tear-resistant clothing is especially needed.
+- As the risk of falling increases, particularly robust and tear-resistant clothing is needed.

-- You should also consider your protectors when buying clothes!
-They must fit under the cycling clothes or be worn over them without cutting off your arms and legs.
+- When buying clothes, you should also think about your protectors !
+They must fit under the bike clothing or be worn over it without cutting off your arms and legs.

 - To give you enough freedom of movement, mountain bike clothing is usually much looser than road bike clothing.
 This makes it particularly easy to combine a few more layers.

-- Vests over a light jacket give your arms more room.
+- Vests over a light jacket give the arms more freedom.

 - Mountain bike clothing is completely sealed, protecting the body from wind and moisture.
-The headwind should stay outside from the front, and the part of the trail your tires kick up shouldn't soak you from behind.
+The headwind should stay outside from the front, and the trail part your tires throw up shouldn't soak you from the back.

-- A one-piece suit or onesie, which packs you from head to toe, is particularly practical and warm.
+- A overall or onesie, i.e., a suit that wraps you from head to toe, is particularly practical and warm.

 The right accessories for winter

-In fact, it's the small stuff that makes winter on the bike really pleasant.
-The small parts and accessories are really important for your well-being.
+Actually, it's the small stuff that makes winter on the bike really pleasant.
+Because the small parts and accessories are really important for your well-being.

 Our tip: Buy yourself a few multifunctional scarves.
-These clever tube scarves work as a headband, cap under the helmet, or as a nose warmer.
-In a pinch, you can even wrap them over your gloves.
-For transport, you can simply loop them around the handlebars or your wrists, so you always have a supply with you.
+These smart tube scarves work as a headband, hat under the helmet, or as a nose warmer.
+In an emergency, you can even wrap them over the gloves.
+You can simply loop them around the handlebars or wrists for transport, so you always have a supply with you.

 Everything you need to know if you want to cycle in winter - the blog series:

-- “Winter with the bicycle – finally safe through ice and snow!”
+- “Winter with the bike - finally safe through ice and snow!”

 Title image: Kaur Martin on Unsplash